 In the MarginUp! project we do not perform activities, neither produce results, that raise any significant security issues.
 The project does not have potential for military applications and does not involve the use of elements that may cause any harm to humans, animals, plants or environment.
-However, the
+However, the process of collecting, processing, storing data might hide some pitfalls.
+To reduce the risk of potential malevolent, criminal and/or terrorist abuse, which might be perpetrated also by malicious people authorized to access the information, the MarginUp!
+Consortium is examining the deployment of a threefold security protection strategy:

-- 1. by ensuring that the employed security layers and privacy-preserving measures will work properly, keeping access logs and following best practices for system administration; - 2. by employing techniques to prevent information leakage "on-the-fly", i.e., through the adoption of the anonymization and pseudonymization approach of personal and sensitive information at collection, communication, and storage time (e.g. via an encryption scheme, hash functions, and/or tokenization).
-Such an approach will neutralise eavesdropping and/or similarly dangerous hack attempts in the unlikely event of successful retrieval, since it will secure data, making them completely meaningless to the possible attacker. - 3. by employing good practices in case of the unlikely scenario of data breach, regarding notification to the compelled data protection authorities and proceeding according to the General Data Protection Regulation.
+1. by ensuring that the employed security layers and privacy-preserving measures will work properly, keeping access logs and following best practices for system administration;

+2. by employing techniques to prevent information leakage "on-the-fly", i.e., through the adoption of the anonymization and pseudonymization approach of personal and sensitive information at collection, communication, and storage time (e.g. via an encryption scheme, hash functions, and/or tokenization).
+Such an approach will neutralise eavesdropping and/or similarly dangerous hack attempts in the unlikely event of successful retrieval, since it will secure data, making them completely meaningless to the possible attacker.

+3. by employing good practices in case of the unlikely scenario of data breach, regarding notification to the compelled data protection authorities and proceeding according to the General Data Protection Regulation.